 But rankings don't tell you what it's actually like to live here.
 This guide does.

-I'm a real estate agent who works and lives in Utah County and has helped families relocate here from across the country — including through Altair Global, one of the nation's leading corporate relocation companies.
-This is the honest, sourced version of the question I get asked every week: Is Utah County a good place to live?
+I've been selling real estate in Utah County since 2020 and have worked with families relocating here from across the country — including through Altair Global, one of the nation's leading corporate relocation companies.
+I grew up between Brazil and the United States, so I genuinely understand what it feels like to land somewhere new and try to figure out if it fits.
+This is the honest answer to the question I get asked every single week: Is Utah County a good place to live?

 The short answer is yes — for the right person.
 The longer answer is below.